cabal-club/cable/readme.md

 `valueN_len` | `varint`           | length of the Nth value to set, belonging to `keyN` `valueN`     | `u8[value_len]`    | value of the Nth key:value pair

-Its `post_type` MUST be set to `2`.
+`post_type` MUST be set to `2`.

-Several key/value pairs can be set at once.
-A post MUST indicate it is done setting pairs by setting a final `keyN_len` of zero.
+Several key/value pairs MAY be set at once.
+A post MUST indicate it is done specifying pairs by setting the final `keyN_len` to 0.

-A `post/info` post is meant to be a complete description of a user's self-published information.
-A `post/info` post fully replaces a previously known version, and so they are not additive.
+A `post/info` post is a complete description of a user's self-published information.
+A `post/info` post fully replaces a previously known version, and are not additive.
 If a key is set in one `post/info` but not the subsequent one, that key MUST be treated as being set to its default.
 See the table of keys/values below for each key's default value.

-Keys
-1. MUST be UTF-8 strings.
-2. MUST be between 1 and 128 codepoints in length.
+Keys MUST be UTF-8 strings, and MUST be between 1 and 128 codepoints in length.

+A value field MUST NOT exceed 4096 bytes (4 kibibytes) in length.

 The valid bytes for a value depends on the key.
 See the table below.

-A value field MUST NOT exceed 4096 bytes (4 kibibytes) in length.

 The following keys SHOULD be supported:

 key       | value format | desc
 ----------|--------------|---------------------------------------
-`name`    | UTF-8        | handle this user wishes to use as a pseudonym.
-Default value is "".
+`name`    | UTF-8        | the name this user wishes to be known as.
+Default value is "" (empty string).

-To save space, a client may wish to discard from disk older versions of these messages from a particular user.
+To save space, a client MAY discard older versions of these messages for a particular user.

 #### 6.3.5 `post/topic`